MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-execute-a-rule-instantly.md

 - csharp
 ---

-# How to: Execute a Rule Instantly
+# Execute a Rule Instantly

 This example shows how to execute a rule instantly by using the [Execute(Object, Object, Object, Object)](https://msdn.microsoft.com/en-us/library/bb645769\(v=office.15\)) method of the [Rule](https://msdn.microsoft.com/en-us/library/bb647152\(v=office.15\)) object.